flux-framework/flux-core/doc/man1/flux-keygen.rst

 .. program:: flux keygen

-flux-keygen(1) generates a long-term CURVE certificate used to secure the overlay network of a Flux system instance.
+:program:`flux keygen` generates a long-term CURVE certificate used to secure the overlay network of a Flux system instance.

 The Flux overlay network implements cryptographic privacy and data integrity